SonarPen/SonarPenKit/README.md

 ## Objective C

-To use the framework in Objective C:
+To use the framework in Objective C, the header file will be generated automatically by Swift Package Manager:

 ```objective-c
 #import "SonarPenKit/SonarPenKit.h"